CRA and US LLCs: The Tax Classification Trap Canadians Face

 - The CRA classifies US LLCs as foreign corporations.
 The IRS classifies single-member LLCs as disregarded entities.
 This mismatch is the root of the double taxation problem.

-- FAPI rules force Canadian residents to include the LLC's income in their Canadian tax return immediately, at full marginal rates, regardless of whether the income is distributed.
+- FAPI rules force Canadian residents to include LLC income on their Canadian return immediately, at full marginal rates, whether or not the money was distributed.

 - The foreign tax credit mechanism breaks down because the two countries are taxing different types of income (personal vs. corporate) attributed to different taxpayers (individual vs. entity).

-- Filing Form 8832 to elect US corporate treatment for the LLC aligns the entity classification between the two countries.
-This introduces US corporate tax at 21% and dividend withholding, but the foreign tax credit mechanism functions as designed in this configuration.
+- Filing Form 8832 to elect US corporate treatment aligns entity classification between the two countries.
+You pick up US corporate tax at 21% and dividend withholding, but the foreign tax credit system actually works as designed.

-- T1134 (Foreign Affiliate Information Return) and T1135 (Foreign Income Verification Statement) are separate filing obligations with their own penalty regimes.
-Missing them extends the CRA's reassessment period by three years.
+- T1134 and T1135 are separate filing obligations with their own penalty regimes.
+Missing them extends the CRA's reassessment window by three years.

-- The Canada-US Tax Treaty provides partial relief through foreign tax credit and business profits provisions, but it does not override the CRA's domestic classification of the LLC as a corporation.
+- The Canada-US Tax Treaty provides partial relief but does not override the CRA's domestic classification of the LLC as a corporation.

-- The effective combined tax rate for a Canadian-owned US SMLLC ranges from approximately 50% to 75%, depending on income type, province of residence, and whether the foreign tax credit claims are accepted by the CRA.
+- Effective combined rate: 50% to 75%, depending on income type, province, and whether the CRA accepts the foreign tax credit claims.

 References